Zimbabwean cricket team in South Africa in 1999–2000

 The Zimbabwe national cricket team toured South Africa in October and November 1999 and played one Test match against the South Africa national cricket team.
 They also competed in the 2000 Standard Bank Triangular Tournament in January and February, playing six One Day International (ODI) matches against South Africa and England.
-This was the first time that Zimbabwe had toured to South Africa, although sides from both Zimbabwe and Rhodesia had played in South Africa as part of South African domestic cricket.
+This was the first time that Zimbabwe had toured to South Africa, although teams from both Zimbabwe and Rhodesia had played in South Africa as part of South African domestic cricket.
 (Note: Rhodesia first played in the Currie Cup, the South African first-class cricket competition, in 1904/05 and played regularly in the competition from 1946/47 until independence in 1980.
 Zimbabwean teams played in South African domestic competitions occasionally in the mid-1990s and in 2007/08.)

 Immediately before Zimbabwe travelled to South Africa they had played a Test and ODI series against Australia who had toured Zimbabwe for the first time.
 The matches saw Zimbabwe defeated heavily.
 After the single Test match in South Africa the South Africans travelled to Zimbabwe and played a return Test match at Harare with only a fortnight separating the matches.

 South Africa won the Test match convincingly and Zimbabwe finished last in the ODI tournament.
 At the end of the ODI tournament England travelled to Zimbabwe to play four ODIs against Zimbabwe.with only a fortnight separating the matches.